xlavoc/ts-pong/README.md

 # ts-pong
-Simple game Pong: Typescipt, webpack and canvas
+Simple game Pong: typescipt, webpack and canvas

 Game created to learn typescipt in action:
 - classes
+- ES modules
-- modules, import-export
+- types

 and for webpack dev-prod envionment setup
 and to refresh canvas basics